 Have a question?
 Call us at 844-890-9304 844-890-9304.

 A Look at the Online General Studies Degree Curriculum

 For the B.S. in General Studies online, the curriculum is comprised of 120 credit hours, including: 44-47 credit hours of Northwest Core (general education), 4 credit hours of our university seminar, 54 credit hours of emphasis courses (divided into 3 areas of emphasis), 15 credit hours of advisor-approved elective courses and 3 more credit hours of general elective courses (to meet the 120-credit-hour degree requirement).

 Students must take 44-47 credit hours of general education courses to meet the degree plan requirements.

-Students must take the 4-credit-hour university seminar course to meet the degree plan requirements.
+University Seminar is designed to help students transition to college life and achieve success.
+Topics of exploration will include the privileges, rights, and responsibilities associated with a university education, skills necessary for success, assuming responsibility for one's own university experience, and available resources.
+Students must take the 1-credit-hour university seminar course to meet the degree plan requirements.
 Students who transfer in 15 credit hours will not be required to take this course.